• Skip to primary navigation

 To build a Simple Temperature Indicator Circuit using a Single Transistor follow the below mentioned connections steps:

-• The transistors collector pin needs to be connected to the LED.
+• Connect transistors collector pin to LED.

-• To generate a reference voltage connect the diode.
+• To make reference voltage connect diode.

-• Connect the circuit to the preset.
+• Now connect circuit to preset.

 Testing: